ai-hero/moments-tools/README.md

 npm run dev
 ```
 - The server will come up at http://localhost:5173
 - For fast iteration, we allow you to dynamically change the prompt client side.
 This allows you to change the prompt config from a constant in the `ChatUI.vue` file.
 As soon as you save the file (+ reload) we override the config from the server in each interaction and use the one that the client sent instead.
-Then, change the bot_type, bot_id, and bot_variant fields in the config.
+Then, change the `bot_type`, `bot_id`, and `bot_variant` fields in the config.
 Change the other fields as needed.
 - Don't forget to update your server side prompt and set `ALLOW_OVERRIDE` flag in  `response_factory.py` to `False` after development.

 ## Production